spncrhrstn/spencerharston.com/README.md

 * Built with [Eleventy](https://www.11ty.dev)
 * Deployed on [Cloudflare Pages](https://pages.cloudflare.com/)
 * More on the [Colophon page](https://www.spencerharston.com/colophon)
+* Many example projects from the 11ty community

 # LICENSE
 The source code to generate this website is licensed under the [MIT license](/LICENSE).
 The content of this site is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).